Ełk: Contemporary times

 In 1999, Ełk was visited by Pope John Paul II.
 About 300,000 people attended a papal Mass.

-In 2017, the anti-Muslim Ełk riots occurred.
+In 2017, the anti-Muslim Ełk riots occurred after a fatal stabbing of a 21-year-old man by a Muslim kebab cook.
 Several hundred men surrounded the Prince Kebab restaurant, tossing firecrackers, stones, and Molotov cocktails at the shop.
 Police initially stood by and did not intervene for several hours; however, when they did intervene the crowd turned against them as well.
 Following the riots in Ełk, other attacks on kebab restaurants took place throughout Poland.

 In 2018, on the occasion of the 100th anniversary of Poland's independence, a monument to Józef Piłsudski was erected in front of the town hall.
 The Marshal of Poland was also honored with a mural on one of the townhouses in the city center.